Protect Yourself and Help Protect Your Baby: Information for New Moms on the Tdap Vaccine

 View spanish version, share, or print this article.

 Congratulations on your new baby!
 Your baby is the greatest gift you will ever receive.
 One of your biggest jobs as a parent is to keep your child safe and healthy.
 One way do this is to make sure your children get all the immunizations they need to protect them from different diseases.
-But did you know that there is an immunization that you as a parent should get to keep your children safe?
+But did you know that there is an immunization that

 The following is information written by the American Academy of Pediatrics about the importance of Tdap immunization for new moms (and anyone else who will be in close contact with their newborns, including dads).